dina-lab3D/OpsiGen/README.md

-# OpsiGen
+# RhoMax

-OpsiGen that utilizes **geometric deep learning** to predict the absorption wavelength of rhodopsins solely based on their sequences.
+RhoMax that utilizes **geometric deep learning** to predict the absorption wavelength of rhodopsins solely based on their sequences.
 ![Main Figure](Images/main_figure.png)

-# How to run OpsiGen locally:
+# How to run RhoMax locally:
 1. Clone the git repository : git clone https://github.cs.huji.ac.il/dina-lab/cryo-folding/tree/colab
 2. install the requirements using "pip install -r requirements.txt"
 3. insert the fasta file to the folder `pipeline_auto` under the name "sample_fasta.fasta"